JoshMez/Ethical_Hacking_In_Python/README.md

-# This repository will contain scripts on basic Ethical Hacking Tools writtine in Pyton.
+# This repository will contain scripts on basic Ethical Hacking Tools written in Python.